eamankwah250/python-bark-extractor/README.md

    - Check your operating system and download the corresponding chromedriver
    - check your chrome browser and download the corresponding chromedriver
    - Try other `chromedriver.exe` if something breaks during the execution.
+   - `ActionChains` may not work in the wrong chromedriver.

 2. Install the wrong version of Python dependencies